fodoole/qeen-analytics-sdk/README.md

 ### Custom Events
 Instead of enabling general click and scroll tracking, you can now define specific elements to track for clicks and scrolls.
 These are bound to the SDK using the appropriate methods.
-- **Click Events:** Defined in the `clickEvents` array, these will trigger when a user clicks on an element or elements matching the specified selector.
+- **Click Events:** Use the `bindClickEvents` method to bind custom click events to specific elements on the page.
 Click events are debounced with a delay of 500ms.
-- **Scroll Events:** Defined in the `scrollEvents` array, these will trigger when a user scrolls to an element or elements matching the specified selector.
-Every scroll event may only be fired once per session.
+- **Scroll Events:** Use the `bindScrollEvents` method to bind custom scroll events to specific elements on the page.
+Each scroll event label may only be fired once per page session.
 - **Checkout Event:** Use the `sendCheckoutEvent` method to send a checkout event with the specified currency and value.
 Note that this event can only be sent on non-product detail pages and is not debounced.

 ## Best Practices